zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System.md

 difficulty: experienced
 duration: 1-3 hours
 description: >
-  Create an Internet-connected, home security system with a sound detector, piezo speaker, an LED and a BeagleBone Black.
+  Create an Internet-connected, home security system with a microphone, piezo speaker, an LED and a BeagleBone Black.
 repo: https://github.com/alanguir/zetta-security-system/
 ---

 # Goal

-The goal for this project is to create a simple home security system by assembling a sound detector, a piezo speaker and an LED into a Zetta app running on a BeagleBone Black.
+The goal for this project is to create a simple home security system by assembling a microphone, a piezo speaker and an LED into a Zetta app running on a BeagleBone Black.
 We will connect the app to the Internet by linking the BeagleBone with a second Zetta server running in the cloud.

 ![The Connected Microphone](/images/projects/security_system/hardware/led_birdseye.jpg)